 Thinking of switching from Squarespace to WordPress?
-First question, what took you so long?
-Secondly, you’re making an amazing decision.
+First, what took you so long?
+Second, you’re making an amazing decision.

 Let’s be honest, WordPress is the OG of creating websites and the features are unlimited.
 You can completely customize your entire website from the backend functions to the frontend design with ease.
 WordPress dominates over one-third of the web, and there’s a very good reason for that.

 I wish I could say that the migration process will be as easy as 1,2,3 but it will require that you are a little more involved with the process.
 For the beginning part, you will have to use the functionality provided by Squarespace.

 Wondering why you should switch From Squarespace to WordPress?